A 1950s English Childhood: In the Beginning

 ‘Why is that door always closed?’
 I whispered, imagining horrors that might be lurking on the other side.

 ‘It’s my Mummy’s room.’
 Her eyes filled with tears.
 I knew that Valerie was very sad and pining for her mother.
 She had started to wet the bed, a sin for which I had seen my fearful grandmother deliver a sharp slap.
 I wrapped my arm around her thin little shoulders to hug her and share her misery.
 The absence of a mother was dreadful, beyond imagination.
 I didn’t know the word compassion but I know now that is what I felt that day on the landing.
+Valerie was destined to become my best friend for the rest of her life, which was tragically cut short at the age of forty.

 On Holiday at Great Yarmouth in the 1950s